Carbonia Walking Tour

 Delve into the unique history of a city built under fascism in Italy.
 We'll learn about its mining past and its link to the Second World War on this guided walking tour of Carbonia.

 At your selected time, we'll meet at Piazza Roma to start this guided walking tour of Carbonia.
-During the tour, we'll admire the main monuments of this Sardinian town and learn about its history.
+During the walking tour, we'll admire the main monuments of this Sardinian town and learn about its history.

 Preise